heig-vd-dai-course/heig-vd-dai-course/05-java-ios/PRESENTATION.md

 - Know the different types of data (binary vs. text)
 - Understand the abstract notion of sources, streams ang sink
 - Use the different IO types for different use-cases
-- Use the Java IO API
+- Use the Java IO API to read and write files

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)